Nokia patent deal with RIM to lift finances

 Terms of the agreement were confidential, but Nokia said on Friday it included a one-time payment to be booked in the fourth quarter, as well as ongoing fees, all to be paid by RIM.

-Nokia is one of the industry's top patent holders, along with Qualcomm (QCOM.O) and Ericsson (ERICb.ST), having invested 45 billion euros in mobile research and development over the past two decades.
+Nokia is one of the industry's top patent holders, along with Qualcomm and Ericsson, having invested 45 billion euros ($60 billion) in mobile research and development over the past two decades.

-It has been trying to make use of that legacy to ensure its survival as it battles to recover ground lost in the lucrative smartphone market to the likes of Apple (AAPL.O) and Samsung (005930.KS).
+It has been trying to make use of that legacy to ensure its survival as it battles to recover ground lost in the lucrative smartphone market to the likes of Apple and Samsung.

 With sales and cash reserves falling and its credit rating cut to junk over the past year, Nokia in October announced a 750 million euros convertible bond to help fund its fightback.